 Haley Nelson (she/her), originally from Northern California, chased her dream of making new theatre all the way to Dallas, Texas.
 She fell madly in love with the city's thriving arts scene and kind people while attending Southern Methodist University in pursuit of her BFA in Theatre.
 While in school, Haley interned at the Ko Festival (Amherst, Massachusetts), was active in Southern Methodist University Student Theater and the school's mainstage productions, and received the 2017 John and Claire Rosenfield Award for Playwriting (and the Charley Helfert award for kindest first-year student in 2014).
-During her sophomore year, she was signed as a company member to House Party Theatre (TheatreJones's Best New Theatre Company of 2015), and became a prolific producer and playwright for the group, her work featured in many of the company's non-traditional theatre festivals, and at venues including the Dallas Museum of Art.
+During her sophomore year, she was signed as a company member to House Party Theatre (TheatreJones's Best New Theatre Company of 2015), and became a prolific producer and playwright for the group, with her work featured in many of the company's non-traditional theatre festivals and venues including the Dallas Museum of Art.
 Her years of experience with this small company have led to her consulting and producing for a variety of other grassroots theater companies in Dallas and beyond.

 A small sample of her playwriting can be found on her New Play Exchange page, and she is available for freelance work in dramaturgy, playwriting, producing, and acting.
 Shoot her a message and she'll get back to you, right after she waters her family of houseplants and finishes the most recent episode of "Documentary Now!".

 Literary Managers and Dramaturgs of the Americas - Regional Vice President: Third Coast (Arkansas, Oklahoma, Texas)